Vanss472/meckycreus_wordpress/README.md

 Open the application in a browser:

-    $heroku open
+    $ heroku open

 ## Usage

-Because a file cannot be written to Heroku's file system, updating and installing plugins or themes should be done locally and then pushed to Heroku.
+Updates and install plugins or themes should be done locally and then pushed to Heroku.

 ## Updating